-Northern lights Cape Kolka tonight
+Northern lights in Cape Kolka tonight

 Kp 1 is well below the Kp 4 threshold needed for aurora to be visible from Cape Kolka.